Risks of Exploiting

 Nowdays exploiting comes with additional risks

-Exception: exploiting in your own game
+Exception: you are allowed to exploit in your own game

 On 30 May 2025, Roblox stated that exploiting in your own game is acceptable.